 Welcome to the homepage for the Los Alamos National Laboratory (LANL) Natural Resource Damage Assessment and Restoration (NRDAR).
-This website is a portal for the public to learn more about the NRDAR process at LANL, the Natural Resource Trustee Council, and public involvement opportunities.
+This website is a portal for the public to learn more about the NRDAR process at LANL, the LANL Natural Resource Trustee Council (hereafter Trustee Council), and public involvement opportunities.

-The LANL Natural Resource Trustees have started to implement the LANL Damage Assessment Plan.
-The Final LANL Damage Assessment Plan was released on April 30, 2014 and is available for download here.
-The LANL Trustee Council’s responses to public comments on the Draft Damage Assessment Plan can be found in Appendix F of the Final Plan.
-Additional details on the implementation of the LANL Damage Assessment Plan and the progress the LANL Natural Resource Trustees have made to-date are provided on the Assessment Updates page.
+The Trustee Council is currently implementing the Final LANL Damage Assessment Plan which was released on April 30, 2014.
+The Trustee Council’s responses to public comments on the Draft Damage Assessment Plan can be found in Appendix F of the Final Plan.
+Additional details on the implementation of the LANL Damage Assessment Plan and the progress the Trustee Council has made to-date are provided on the Assessment Updates page.

 1. Pre-Assessment Screen: Determines if an assessment is warranted.